 What if you had done your homework well and went into a conference room expecting a huge audience and it turns out that only few had turned up, you will get demoralized.
 There might be a variety of reasons for the low turnout.
-But if the low turnout is due to unawareness of the event, it's clear case of communication failure.
+But if the low turnout is due to unawareness of the event, its clear case of communication failure.
 In this era of social media, reaching out to your audience and generate a hype around your talk is not a big job.
-If your talk is good, social media will helps you get a postive feedback and enhance your reputation.
-Future presentations can be broadcasted live to your followers via Google Hangout or Skype.
+If your talk is good, social media will help you get a positive feedback and enhance your reputation.
+Future presentations can be broadcast live to your followers via Google Hangout or Skype.

 To discuss latest topics in the field of Engineering, Science and Technology visit our discussion forum.
 We had provided a big list of latest 2013, 2014 seminars with PPT and Abstract.
 Individual users can rate a Seminar.
-Highly rated Seminar will be listed at the start of the page.
-Rating can also act as a motivation and recognition for the person who had uploaded the Seminar.
-Majority of the Seminars posted in this site are based on IEEE Topics.
-Seminars based on IEEE Topics have huge weight-age while seminars are reviewed.
+Highly rated topic will be listed at the start of the page.
+Rating can also act as a motivation and recognition for the person who had uploaded the paper.
+The Majority of Seminars posted in this site are based on IEEE Topics.
+Papers based on IEEE Topics have huge weight-age while seminars are reviewed.

 - Hadoop, Mapreduce and Big Data Analytics